 As a leader, you are the person people look to for guidance and direction, and you need to step up and be that person.
-How you do this is over to you.
+How you do this is up to you.

 Your Executive Presence encompasses both the role or position you hold, and how you enact this role.
 Both are central to your identity.
 Your Executive Presence reflects how you convey your identity to those around you.